amal-ghamdi/CUQI-Book-test2/intro.md

 # Uncertainty Quantification in Inverse Problems with CUQIpy

-**Note: this mini-book is under construction**

 Welcome to the mini-book on "Uncertainty Quantification in Inverse Problems with CUQIpy".
 This mini-book contains training material on how to use the [CUQIpy](https://github.com/CUQI-DTU/CUQIpy) library for uncertainty quantification in inverse problems.
 It also covers some of the theoretical background behind the methods implemented in CUQIpy.

-> ⚠️ **Disclaimer:** The code in this book runs without a fixed random seed, so results will vary with each re-compilation and user run.
-While conclusions should remain consistent, specific values may differ due to the probabilistic nature of Bayesian sampling, which is fundamental when working with uncertainty quantification.

 ## Table of contents